Ebazhanov/linkedin-skill-assessments-quizzes/google-cloud-platform/google-cloud-platform-quiz.md

 - [ ] Configure the clients to connect via the default cluster IP.
 - [ ] Configure an external name.
 Configure the clients to connect via the external name.
 - [x] Configure a node port.
-COnfigure the clients to connect via the node port.
+Configure the clients to connect via the node port.
 - [ ] Configure a load balancer.
 Configure the clients to connect via the load balancer.

 #### Q23.
 You want to capture the message acknowledgment state of a subscription at a given time.
 What do you do?